Forward Structure#

 Note

-For the sake of clarity, the following variables are renamed for this section and the finite difference numerical scheme writting:
+For the sake of clarity, the following variables are renamed for this section and the finite difference numerical scheme writing:

 Renamed variables#